 4. Now the icon has changed to #.
 Press this icon on the toolbar (or Shift-U) to switch to Slice view.
 This view can help better visualize the results and provides a succinct overview over multiple slices.
-To return to the default single view press this icon (or Shift-I).
+To return to the default single view press this and provides the succinct overview over multiple slices.

+icon (or Shift-I).